-The first advance is a carbon-fiber based feedstock ideal for the production of ethanol.
+The first advance is a carbon based feedstock ideal for the production of ethanol.
 This could be sold to Ethanol producers that will provide an enormous revenue premium compared to bedding cost recovery.
-The second major development is an organic, lignon-based polymer that would allow the nutrients being recovered to be organically certified, which when dried and granulized (a process also being developed) would provide a second signficant value increase compared to the current nutrient cake being produced.
+The second major development is an organic, lignin-based polymer that would allow the nutrients being recovered to be organically certified, which when dried and granulized (a process also being developed) would provide a second significant value increase compared to the current nutrient cake being produced.
 “We’ve accomplished these in the lab,” says Dr. Roa.
 “Our current step is to authenticate that work with in-field pilot projects.”
 A world-class pilot project is now under development on a commercial nutrient recovery farm site in Indiana.

 “The new recovery processes currently under development show promise to increase nutrient recovery rates to 90% Phosphorus, 85% Nitrogen and 50% Potassium,” says Doyle.
 “We are also developing contractual arrangements with manufacturers of granulizing equipment that will see the costs for turning the recovered nutrient material into commercially salable, dried certified-organic fertilizer into a fraction of current production costs.”
 Trident’s goal is to provide farmers a nutrient recovery solution that goes from raw dairy manure to granulized, certified organic, slow-release fertilizer bagged and ready to retail.